EU Strides Forward on Just Transition, but Risks Stumbling on Fossil Fuels

-Katie Treadwell, Energy Policy Officer at WWF European Policy Officesaid: “A climate neutral Europe needs everyone to play their part.
+“A climate neutral Europe needs everyone to play their part.
 The proposed just transition mechanism is an important step towards making that happen.
 But a ‘just transition’ is not ‘just’ if regions are locked into unviable fossil fuels.
 It is not a ‘transition’ if there is no deadline for getting climate neutral.
-MEPs and EU Member States must improve the proposal so that regions show how and by when they will get free from gas, oil and coal.”
+MEPs and EU Member States must improve the proposal so that regions show how and by when they will get free from gas, oil and coal.” - Katie Treadwell, Energy Policy Officer at WWF European Policy Office

-The European Commission also published today a plan for unlocking €1 trillion of sustainable investments over ten years.
-The plan contains no new money and is little more than pretty packaging of an empty box in WWF’s view.
-See WWF’s reaction.
+The European Commission also just published a plan for unlocking €1 trillion of sustainable investments over ten years.
+However, in WWF’s view, the plan contains no new money and is little more than pretty packaging of an empty box.

 WWF welcomes the proposal as a vital step forward in EU just transition policy.
 However, the mechanism can still be improved and Member States must complement it with their own resources.
 The co-legislators must now ensure there is sufficient ambition and that the mechanism is watertight to any fossil fuel investment.